minikorp/drill/README.md

 For that reason, you should avoid traversing mutables object inside the `mutate` block if running in a critical section like a draw loop to prevent triggering a GC later down the line.
 Reverting back to regular `copy` will always be possible since original classes are not modified in any way.

-Semantics expected from mutable clases mimic behaviour from copy, including reference equality.
+Semantics expected from mutable classes mimic behaviour from copy, including reference equality.
 That is, a non changed field will keep it's reference, so `===` operator will hold true for it's fields unless it was mutated.

 For lists and maps, changing any item in the underlying collection will trigger list or map recreation